cortex-lab/KiloSort/Docs/readme_win_linux.txt

 Linux

 Install CUDA (should ask for a compatible recent version of gcc, will install Nvidia drivers if necessary).

+Try to run mexGPUall.
+If mexcuda gives you an error, try something along the following lines

 Append to /home/marius/.bashrc then logout/login:
 export CUDA_HOME=/usr/local/cuda-7.5